Magic: The Gathering finance: Commander

 The multiplayer format Commander is a popular target of speculation for many reasons.
 The game as a whole has far more casual than tournament players and their currently preferred format is Commander.
-Because Commander also utilizes the entire library of Magic cards and has few banned cards, it becomes ideal for speculation, often relying on the casual player's unfamiliarity with MtG Finance as a whole or potential metagames involving future Commander cards.
+Because Commander also utilizes the entire library of Magic cards and has few banned cards, it becomes ideal for speculation, often relying on the casual player's unfamiliarity with Magic finance as a whole or potential metagames involving future Commander cards.
 Websites such as EDHREC are used to ascertain the frequency a card is used, cross-referencing that card with available inventories, and then making a possible speculation.

+Dockside Extortionist was originally printed in a commander sealed product, and at its release as a single it was priced at around $5.
+Now post 2020, the commander format saw a rise in popularity, but especially its more competitive sub format known as CEDH, or Competitive EDH.
+(EDH is a common term for commander referring to when the format first started under the name Elder Dragon Highlander).
+Dockside quickly became a staple of the much more competitive format and its price reflected this rising all the up to a consistent $70.
+Interestingly, there was a reprint in the summer of 2022, as seen with the small price dip.
+Yet the price did feel the reprint for long as the demand for this commander staple kept this card at a very expensive price.
+Mid 2024 there was a controversial banning that occurred that removed many competitive commander staples causing dockside to crash.
+Dockside has always been a strong card, yet it was popularity of the format that was halting its value.